 In this article, I’m going to go over some things that you should always buy used.

 This list comes from Team Clark’s research as well as the advice of money expert Clark Howard himself, who is a huge fan of one particular used item (more on that later).

 What Are Some Things You Should Always Buy Used?

 Of course, not everything should be bought in used condition.
 Pre-owned items that are “lightly” worn or used are often the best candidates for purchase.
 Let’s go over several such items.

 Personally, I always buy used smartphones.
-When $1,000 phones hit the market, I reverted to buying devices that are one-, two- and three-generations behind the current ones.
-My last two iPhones have been purchased on Amazon.com.
+When $1,000 phones hit the market, I reverted to buying devices that are one, two and even three generations behind the current ones.
+I’ve bought my last two used iPhones on Amazon.com.

 - Buy from only the highest-rated sellers.